Domaine Bila-Haut - Chrysopée 2015

 Jancis Robinson

-Ample and spicy on the nose - not lacking in alcohol but with good length on the palate.
+Ample and spicy on the nose—there is no lack of alcohol, but with a nice length on the palate.
 A hint of pine and a nice chewiness.
 Certainly not fatty.
-There's tension, even if the wine was a little too tight at this stage of its evolution.
+There is tension, even if the wine was a little too tight at this stage of its development.
 Lots of emotion on the finish.

 Jeb Dunnuck